shmutalov/gitter-rs/README.md

 This project is a work in progress.

-- [x] Implement base Rest API's and add some test
+- [x] Implement base Rest API's and add some tests
+- [ ] Test `send_message` method
 - [ ] Implement all Rest API methods
 - [ ] Add support for Streaming API
 - [ ] Add support for Faye [_Optional_]
+- [ ] Add support for automated access token retreive via Github authentification
 - [ ] Cover with tests
 - [ ] Add examples